twinfoundation/framework/packages/crypto-cli/docs/reference/functions/actionCommandMnemonic.md

 • **opts.json?**: `string`

-Output the mnemonic to a JSON file.
+Output the data to a JSON file.

+• **opts.mergeJson**: `boolean`

+Merge the data to a JSON file.

 • **opts.env?**: `string`

-Output the mnemonic to an environment file.
+Output the data to an environment file.

+• **opts.mergeEnv**: `boolean`

+Merge the data to an environment file.

 ## Returns